 Since it’s generally a bad idea to use adult or teacher characters to dispense picture book lessons, the main character in a picture book should be the character who realizes the moral of the story themselves.
 Which character here can realize the strongest solution to the problem, and present it to readers in a kid-friendly and realistic way?
 That should be your main character.

 This client had one character who would’ve been a good mouthpiece of the message, which was about dealing with change (a perennial picture book theme).
 But there was another character who was actively going through a change.
-I counseled this client to pick the character who was experiencing change, because readers would be much more receptive to hear from that particular character about how to deal with it.
-That character would be speaking firsthand about the topic, rather than giving a more passive lecture.
+I counseled this client to pick the one who was experiencing change, because readers would be much more receptive to hear from that particular character about how to deal with it.
+Then they would be speaking firsthand about the topic, rather than giving a more passive lecture.

 In summary, follow the change, follow the development, follow the emotion.
 Connect these back to your theme.
-The person who hits as many of those points as possible is your book’s main character, and if they’re not, they should be.
+The person who hits as many of those points as possible is your book’s protagonist, and if they’re not, they should be.

 Struggling with creating a relatable protagonist?
 I can be your developmental editor to help you create the necessary depth and nuance.

-It’s my pleasure today to feature a picture book self publishing case study for a change of pace.
+It’s my pleasure today to feature a self publishing children’s picture books case study for a change of pace.
 Full disclosure: Shelby Wilde is an editorial client of mine from earlier this year.
 We worked on this picture book manuscript together and discussed her career next steps.
 She decided to self-publish her project, and did, in my opinion, a wonderful job with it.

-I don’t often feature client work on the blog or do interviews, but I chose this project because I think it’s extremely well done and I think Shelby has some great insights that will be useful to other writers considering self publishing, especially picture book self publishing.
+I don’t often feature client work on the blog or do interviews, but I chose this project because I think it’s extremely well done and I think Shelby has some great insights that will be useful to other writers considering self publishing, especially self publishing children’s picture books.
 (For any writers in this boat, I highly recommend the Self-Publishing Blueprint from Writing Bluerpints.
 It’s a comprehensive online class on the ins and outs of becoming an indie publisher.
 I watched the whole thing with great interest.)